-2.1.4 Responsibility of trading participants
+2.1.4 Responsibility of trading participants and foreign participants

-The trading participant is liable:
+The trading participant and the foreign participants are liable:

-- For settling with the full trading participant, in the prescribed manner, amount and time frames, the obligations resulting from the transactions assigned to the trading participant and to the investors that are linked to the trading participant; - (ii) For settling the obligations assumed before the investors that are linked to the trading participant; - (iii) For posting collateral required by the full trading participant, the clearing member and the clearinghouse, in the prescribed manner, amount and time frames; and - (iv) For the authenticity and legitimacy of collateral, assets and documents the trading participant delivers to the clearinghouse, whether directly or through the investors that are linked to the trading participant.
+- (i) For settling with the full trading participant, in the prescribed manner, amount and time frames, the obligations resulting from the transactions assigned to the trading participant and to the investors that are linked to the trading participant; - (ii) For settling the obligations assumed before the investors that are linked to the trading participant; - (iii) For posting collateral required by the full trading participant, the clearing member and the clearinghouse, in the prescribed manner, amount and time frames; and

+(iv) For the authenticity and legitimacy of collateral, assets and documents the trading participant delivers to the clearinghouse, whether directly or through the investors that are linked to the trading participant.

-The trading participant remains accountable for the obligations it assumes before the full trading participant even in the event of failure or inability to make payments or deliveries by the investors that are linked to the trading participant.
+The trading participant and the foreign participant remain accountable for the obligations it assumes before the full trading participant even in the event of failure or inability to make payments or deliveries by the investors that are linked to the trading participant.